1981 Spanish coup attempt: Assault on the Congress of Deputies

-Bullet holes on the ceiling of the Plenary Hall.
+The Congress of Deputies Plenary Hall (pictured in 2014).

-Several TVE cameramen and technicians filmed almost half an hour of the event, providing the world with an audiovisual record of the attempted coup (which would be broadcast several hours after it ended).
-Moreover, members of the private radio station SER continued their live broadcast with open microphones from within the Congress of Deputies, which meant that the general public was able to follow along by radio as events unfolded.
-As such, the date is sometimes remembered as "the Night of Transistor Radios" (La noche de los transistores).
+Adolfo Suárez (right) and Manuel Gutiérrez Mellado (center) in their seats in Congress (pictured in 1979), talking with Marcelino Oreja (left).

-At 18:00, the roll-call vote for the swearing in (investidura) of Leopoldo Calvo-Sotelo as Prime Minister began in the Congress of Deputies.
-At 18:23, as Socialist Party deputy Manuel Núñez Encabo was standing up to cast his vote, 200 Guardia Civil agents led by Lieutenant-Colonel Antonio Tejero and armed with submachine guns, burst into the congressional chambers.
-Tejero immediately took the Speaker's platform and shouted "¡Quieto todo el mundo!" ("Nobody move!"), ordering everyone to lie down on the floor.
+Bullet holes left on the ceiling (pictured in 2015).

-Most of the deputies dropped to the floor, except for three: acting minister of defence and deputy prime minister General Manuel Gutiérrez Mellado; acting prime minister Adolfo Suárez; and Communist Party leader Santiago Carrillo, who calmly lit a cigarette and remained seated.
+On Monday 23 February 1981, at 18:00 CET (17:00 UTC), the second round of the roll-call vote for the investiture of Leopoldo Calvo-Sotelo as Prime Minister began at the Congress of Deputies plenary hall in the Palace of the Cortes in Madrid, with all deputies and members of the acting government present.
+At 18:23, as PSOE deputy Manuel Núñez Encabo was standing up to cast his vote, 200 Guardia Civil agents armed with submachine guns and led by Lieutenant-Colonel Antonio Tejero, burst into the congressional chamber.
+Tejero, gun in hand, immediately took the Speaker's platform and shouted "¡Quieto todo el mundo!" ("Everyone stay still!"), ordering everyone to lie down on the floor with "¡Al suelo todo el mundo!" ("Everyone on the floor!").

-As the highest-ranking military official present, Army General (and Deputy Prime Minister) Gutiérrez Mellado refused to comply, confronting Tejero and ordering him to stand down and hand over the weapon.
-Outgoing Prime Minister Adolfo Suárez made a move to join Gutiérrez Mellado, who briefly scuffled with several civil guards until Tejero fired a shot into the air, which was followed by a sustained burst of submachine-gun fire from the assailants.
-The shots wounded some of the visitors in the chamber's upper gallery.
-Undeterred, arms akimbo in defiance, 68-year-old General Gutiérrez Mellado refused to sit down, even after Tejero attempted, unsuccessfully, to wrestle him to the floor.
+As the highest-ranking military official present, acting Deputy Prime Minister Army General Manuel Gutiérrez Mellado stood up and refused to comply, confronting Tejero and ordering him to stand down and hand over the weapon.
+Acting prime minister Adolfo Suárez made a move to join Gutiérrez Mellado, who briefly scuffled with several civil guards until Tejero fired a shot into the air, which was followed by a sustained burst of submachine-gun fire into the air from the assailants.
+All the deputies threw themselves to the floor, (Note: And, with the exception of the assailants, everyone present, including the members of the acting government seated in the front row, the visitors in the upper gallery, the journalists and photographers, and the stenographers and ushers of the chamber.) except for three: Suárez; Gutiérrez Mellado; and PCE leader Santiago Carrillo, who calmly lit a cigarette and remained seated.
+Undeterred, arms akimbo in defiance, 68-year-old Gutiérrez Mellado refused to sit down, even after Tejero attempted, unsuccessfully, to wrestle him to the floor.
 Their face-off ended with Tejero returning to the rostrum and Gutiérrez Mellado returning to his seat.
+The shots into the air wounded some of the visitors in the chamber's upper gallery and pierced the ceiling.
+(Note: The bullet holes in the ceiling can still be seen today, as they have been preserved as a reminder of the event.)